Malea Cesar

-Malea Louise Engesser Cesar (born December 9, 2003) is a footballer who plays as a defender for Blacktown City.
-Born in the United States, she represents the Philippines women's national team.
+Malea Louise Engesser Cesar (born December 9, 2003) is a footballer who plays as a defender for Trinity Tigers.
+Born in the United States, she represents the Philippines at international level.

 International career

 Cesar was born in the United States to a Filipino father and American mother.
 She was part of the Philippines team for the 2022 AFC Women's Asian Cup qualifiers but never appeared in a game.
 Cesar was also part of the squad which participated in the 2022 AFC Women's Asian Cup in India.
 She made her senior national team debut in the Philippines' 1–0 win against Thailand.
 She scored her first international goal during stoppage time in the Philippines' 6–0 win against Indonesia.